Do you have a busy lifestyle and not enough time to commit to regular training?

-Are you working in a demanding job or have kids to take care off, leaving little time for training your dog?
+Are you working in a demanding job or have family members to take care off, leaving little time for training your dog?

 I offer dog day training in Albuquerque and surrounding areas.
 It is a type of training in which the owner does not need to participate.

-I will come to your house (or another location of your choosing – e.g. a park for a dog who needs to work on his social skills) and train your dog for you.
+I will come to your house (or another location of your choosing – e.g. a park for a dog who needs to work on his social skills) and train your dog for you in private lessons.

 You can sit back and relax – or even have me train your dog while you are at work!

 This format works well especially for dogs who need a more extensive approach.
 I work can work on behavior issues, manners, house breaking (potty training), puppy training, leash walking, general obedience and more.

 Having your dog trained by a professional trainer is very time and cost-effective.
 Through years of training dogs daily I know exactly which type of training your dog will need and how to deliver it.